Skip to main content

 Loss of appetite in later life is not uncommon, and it isn’t necessarily something to be alarmed about.
 However, when observed it should always be acted upon, even as a precaution.

 While loss of appetite can be a symptom of some illnesses, such as cancer, hypothyroidism, and dementia, more often it’s likely to be due to a loss of taste and smell, ill-fitting dentures, depression, or fears around swallowing.
+If someone you care about can’t tell you why they’re not eating, you should consult a medical professional for further advice.

 A smiling man in a light purple uniform places a milk bottle in a kitchen cupboard.
 A beige shopping bag with groceries sits on the worktop beside him.
 The kitchen has light cupboards and open shelves.